Landzie 36-Inch Lawn Leveling Rake

 - Topdressing plus leveling is labor-intensive on a large lawn

-Leveling bumpy lawns and spreading topdressing into a seedbed during a fall renovation
+Leveling bumpy lawns and spreading topdressing into a seedbed during a fall renovation — confirm against your own zone, sun, and soil conditions.

 Decision Notes

-Our Review
+Our Notes

 A leveling rake is what separates a lawn that just gets seeded from one that gets renovated properly, and the Landzie is the tool that popularized the technique for homeowners.
 The 36-inch flat steel plate does one thing extremely well: it drags a thin, even layer of sand or compost topdressing across the turf, filling low spots and smoothing the ripples and mower scalps that a bumpy lawn hides in its canopy.
 Do it right after dethatching and just before you broadcast seed, and you accomplish two things at once — you level the surface so future mowing is even, and you create a fine, firm seedbed that holds moisture around the new seed.
 The build is genuinely heavy-duty: thick powder-coated steel that won't flex like the flimsy imitations, on a handle long enough to work standing upright.
 It is a specialist tool — you don't need it for a simple overseeding — but for anyone topdressing to fix an uneven lawn as part of a fall renovation, it is the difference between guessing and getting a truly flat, professional result.